brigadecore/brigade/sdk/README.md

 # Brigade 2 SDK for Go

-The Brigade 2 SDK for Go provides Go language bindings for the new Brigade 2 API.
+The [Brigade 2 SDK for Go][godoc] provides Go language bindings for the new Brigade 2 API.

 This SDK remains under development, but has been made publicly available sooner